lucasbrito-wdt/innochannel-sdk-php/README.md

 # Innochannel Laravel SDK

-A comprehensive Laravel package for integrating with the Innochannel API, providing seamless connectivity between your Laravel application and the Innochannel platform for property management, booking synchronization, and inventory management.
+A comprehensive Laravel package for integrating with the Innochannel API, providing seamless connectivity between your Laravel application and the Innochannel platform for property management, reservation synchronization, and inventory management.

 ## Features